-Tips for using Public Transportation in Puerto Vallarta
+Public Transportation tips in Puerto Vallarta

 The city of Puerto Vallarta is one of the safest cities in all of Mexico, accelerating in demand & development each year.
 But because of the increase in tourism, the city has made getting around Puerto Vallarta easier than ever.